St. Helena City Council awards $3.2 million contract for York Creek dam removal

-The St. Helena City Council awarded a $3.2 million contact this week to an Arcata firm to remove the Upper York Creek Dam.
+ST. HELENA -- The St. Helena City Council awarded a $3.2 million contract last week to an Arcata firm to remove the Upper York Creek Dam.

 McCullough Construction will be charged with notching the dam, restoring the creek’s aquatic habitat, and removing an illegal barrier to fish passage that the city first agreed to remove in 2006.

-Work is scheduled to begin next week and finish by the end of October.
+Work is scheduled to begin in early July and finish by the end of October.

 “This is a legacy, longtime project, and having it at this point is wonderful and remarkable,” said Mayor Geoff Ellsworth.